ankitects/anki-manual/browsing.md

 showing card info) and Notes Mode is active, it's performed on the current note's card with index 1.

+The background color will change depending on the card and note.
+In Cards Mode, a row is assigned the first applicable of the following colors:
+The color of its flag if any; a shade of yellow if the card is suspended; a shade of purple if its note is marked.
+In Notes Mode, only the last criterion applies.
-The background color will change depending on the card.
-Marked cards are a shade of purple.
-Suspended cards are a shade of yellow.
-For more information about marked and suspended cards, see [Editing and More](studying.md#editing-and-more).
+For more information about marked notes and suspended cards, see [Editing and More](studying.md#editing-and-more).

 One of the available columns is called the **Sort Field**.
 Anki allows you